Monarchism: Europe

-Albania

-The last separate monarchy to take root in Europe, Albania began its recognised modern existence as a principality (1914) and became a kingdom after a republican interlude in 1925–1928.
-Since 1945 the country has operated as an independent republic.
-The Albanian Democratic Monarchist Movement Party (founded in 2004) and the Legality Movement Party (founded in 1924) advocate restoration of the House of Zogu as monarchs—the concept has gained little electoral support.

 Austria-Hungary

 Following the collapse of Austria-Hungary, the Republic of German-Austria was proclaimed.
 The Constitutional Assembly of German Austria passed the Habsburg Law, which permanently exiled the Habsburg family from Austria.
 Despite this, significant support for the Habsburg family persisted in Austria.
 Following the Anschluss of 1938, the Nazi government suppressed monarchist activities.
 By the time Nazi rule ended in Austria, support for monarchism had largely evaporated.